 We have a very broad range of practice areas, although we do have a few areas of specialisation.
 These are: employment, debt, immigration, tenancy and family law.

-We provide legal services to 3000 people each year.
-We do this with a team of 7 lawyers, 3 admin staff, a general manager and up to 100 volunteer lawyers, firms and students each year.
-We are further supported by a Board of up to 8 trustees.
+We provide legal services to over 3000 people each year.
+We do this with a team of 10 lawyers, 3 admin staff, a general manager and over 100 volunteer lawyers, firms and students each year.
+We are further supported by a Board of up to 8 trustees comprising senior members of the Legal Profession and community representatives.

-Reflecting on the past 40 years, it is clear that community law is a success story.
-From the humble beginnings above a butcher’s shop in Grey Lynn we have seen steady growth and proliferation, and has some fabulous statistics behind the story:
+The last 45 years have proved that community law is a success story.
+From the humble beginnings above a butcher’s shop in Grey Lynn we have seen steady growth in our services, and there are some fabulous statistics behind the story:

-the proliferation to 24 centres across the country
+- the expansion of community law to 24 centres across the country